rahulbarhate/rahulbarhate.github.io/academics.md

 -------

 ### ACADEMICS
-I am currently a senior at [Pune University](http://www.unipune.ac.in), majoring in Information Technology with a CGPA of 8.12.
+I graduated from [Pune University](http://www.unipune.ac.in) with a  major in Information Technology with a CGPA of 8.

 I graduated High School from [Fergusson College, Pune](http://www.fergusson.edu/), ranked among the top 20 colleges in India with a score of 84% overall, with Computer Science as my vocational major having a score of 94%.